asyncapi/website/pages/docs/concepts/asyncapi-document/reusability-with-traits.md

   - name: user
 ```

-Notice that description from trait did not override the description that was already there defined in a message outside the trait.
+Notice that the trait description didn't override the already defined description in a message outside the trait.

 ## Applying traits from components